cloudscribe/cloudscribe.Web.Pagination/README.md

 Visual Studio 2015 should restore the package automatically, you could also open a command prompt and use dnu restore in your project folder.

-In your Startup.cs you will need this at the top:
+In your Startup.cs you will need this in ConfigureServices:

-    using cloudscribe.Web.Pagination;

-and in ConfigureServices you will need this:

     services.AddCloudscribePagination();